 - For skin aging and pigmentation, look for wavelengths near to either 610 to 630 nm or 670 nm.

-- How close should the light be from your skin for best results?
+- How close should the light be from your skin for the best results?

 - Depending on your light, position it so that the light hitting the skin is between 20 mW/cm² and 200 mW/cm².
-Highest results are under 100 mW/cm².
+The highest results are under 100 mW/cm².